POLIKbuilt/Photopotential_QGIS/README.md

 1. Process automated loading of rasters into QGIS via Python script (complited on 01/10/2025)
     - as an offline file
     - via WMS service
-2. Add coordinate boxing for online WMS raster (UPD: Basic tools failed, using GDAL)
+2. Add coordinate boxing for online WMS raster
+   - Basic tools >>> failed
+   - GDAL >>> null pointer in output
+   - GRASS environment >>> testing
-3. Analysis of tilt and turn of roof parcels in boxing zone.
+4. Analysis of tilt and turn of roof parcels in boxing zone.
-4. Differentiation of roof vectors via QuickOSM (OverpassAPI)
+5. Differentiation of roof vectors via QuickOSM (OverpassAPI)

 ## Required libs and tools
 ### Tools